Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-While the provided information confirms that both ComEd and Ameren offer this rebate for installing solar panels with smart inverters, the specific dollar amounts and rebate percentages are not detailed in the source material.
-The rebate is only available to customers of ComEd and Ameren Illinois – homeowners served by municipal utilities or rural electric cooperatives are not eligible for this particular incentive.
-To learn the exact financial benefit and application requirements, you’ll need to contact your utility company directly, as rebate amounts and terms can vary between the two utilities and may change over time.
+While the provided documentation mentions that ComEd and Ameren offer this rebate for installing solar panels with smart inverters, the specific dollar amounts and rebate percentages are not detailed in the source material.
+The program is only available to customers of ComEd and Ameren Illinois – homeowners served by municipal utilities or rural electric cooperatives are not eligible for this particular rebate.
+To learn the exact financial benefit and application requirements, you’ll need to contact your utility company directly, as rebate amounts and terms can vary and change over time.

-Illinois Solar for All (ILSFA) is a state program that makes solar energy accessible to income-eligible households, nonprofits, and public facilities.
-The program was created to bring solar benefits to communities that have traditionally been left out of the clean energy transition.
-Income-eligible homeowners and renters can participate through rooftop solar installations or community solar subscriptions, while nonprofits and public entities in environmental justice communities can install on-site solar systems.
+Illinois Solar for All (ILSFA) is a state program that makes solar energy accessible to income-eligible households, nonprofit organizations, and public facilities.
+The program was created to bring solar benefits to communities that have historically been underserved, helping Illinois reach its renewable energy goals while providing real savings to participants.

-The financial benefits are significant: participants pay no upfront costs and are guaranteed savings on their electric bills.
-For rooftop solar, homeowners only pay 50% of the value of the bill credits they receive from their solar system.
-Community solar subscribers receive electricity credits on their bills based on their share of a solar project’s production.
-All ongoing costs and fees are capped at 50% of the energy value produced, ensuring meaningful savings for participants.
+The program offers significant financial benefits with no upfront costs for participants.
+For residential installations, homeowners and renters pay only 50% of the value of the electricity credits they receive from their solar system, guaranteeing savings on their electric bills.
+Community solar participants receive electricity bill credits based on their share of a solar project’s production.
+The program ensures that ongoing costs and fees never exceed 50% of the energy value produced, providing strong consumer protections.

 To be eligible, homeowners and renters must meet income requirements and work with solar contractors registered with the Illinois Power Agency’s ILSFA program.
-The program provides 15-year contracts for Renewable Energy Credits (RECs), which help offset system costs.
-While no specific deadlines are mentioned in the program details, interested participants should contact registered solar developers to begin the application process and secure their spot in this popular program.
+Nonprofit organizations and public entities must be located in environmental justice or low-income communities to participate.
+The program provides payments to solar developers for 15 years of Renewable Energy Credits (RECs), which helps offset system costs and enables the no-upfront-cost model for participants.

-For systems that receive PTO by December 31, 2024, you’ll benefit from full retail rate credits that can offset your entire electric bill.
+For solar systems that receive PTO by December 31, 2024, you’ll receive full retail rate credits (typically 10-15 cents per kWh) for excess power you generate.
+These credits can offset your entire electric bill, including delivery charges and other fees.
 However, starting January 1, 2025, the program changes significantly.
-New systems will only receive credits at the Price to Compare (PTC) rate, which is much lower – averaging 6.8 cents per kWh with ComEd, 8.3 cents with Ameren, and varying seasonally with MidAmerican Energy (6.7 cents summer, 3.7 cents winter).
+New systems will only receive credits at the Price to Compare (PTC) rate, which ranges from 3.7 to 8.3 cents per kWh depending on your utility and season.
 These reduced-rate credits can only offset supply and transmission charges, not delivery fees or other bill components.

 Ready to start saving with solar?